On Safer Reinforcement Learning for Sedation and Analgesia in Intensive Care

-We used this score to elucidate the general similarity between policies A and B and the clinician policy.
-Then, we identified in which cases the deviations were the greatest.
-To get insights into these differences, we extracted pre-admission diagnostic data and identified the comorbidity profiles associated with the most salient behaviors.
+We used this score to measure the overall similarity between the actions proposed by our policies and the clinicians' decisions.
+Then, we identified the cases where the deviation was greatest.
+To better understand these differences, we extracted post-discharge diagnostic data and identified the comorbidity profiles associated with the most salient behaviors.

 Subsequently, we examined associations between clinician-agent agreement, mortality up to 30 days after discharge, and cumulative pain by estimating bootstrapped Spearman rank correlations (1,000 resamples) in test cases.
-This choice avoids assumptions of linearity or scale and provides a more robust basis for policy comparison.
+This correlation metric was chosen to avoid assumptions of linearity or scale, providing a more robust basis for policy comparison.

-This analysis aimed to assess how closely each policy aligned with clinical strategies associated with specific outcomes.
-In addition, we evaluated the contribution of individual actions to the overall correlation.
-We also estimated bootstrapped correlations between patient comorbidity scores and deviation from doses prescribed by the clinicians.
+This aimed to assess how closely each policy aligned with clinical strategies associated with specific outcomes.
+In addition, we evaluated the contribution of individual medications to the overall correlation.
+We also estimated bootstrapped correlations between patient comorbidity scores and deviation from doses prescribed by clinicians for specific medications.